 \subsubsection{Baselines}

-Since the performances of federated graph learning may vary with different graph encoders, we adopt several widely used GNN models to serve as graph encoder to comprehensively examine the proposed method.
-Moreover, we leverage the advantages of the toolkit named \textit{PyTorch Geometric}\footnote{https://www.pyg.org/} to efficiently implement high-quality GNN models.
+Since the performance of federated graph learning may vary with different graph encoders, we adopted several widely used GNN models to serve as graph encoders to comprehensively examine the proposed method.
+Moreover, we leveraged the advantages of the toolkit named \textit{PyTorch Geometric} \footnote{https://www.pyg.org/} to efficiently implement high-quality GNN models.